Phnom Penh Guide

 I think that you all know the twin Changvar Bridges, that cross the Tonle Sap, not far from the French Embassy on Monivong Blvd.
 Well, just before the eastbound bridge, take NR5 heading north with Tonle Sap to your right.
 It’s about 3km, to the new Russey Keo overpass for the continuation of NR5.
 However, keep to the right of the overpass and make the righthand turn for the new Russey Keo Bridge.
 For those unaware, this is the replacement for the steel Ballet Bridge, which has now been removed.

-www.fuzzykensblog.comJust beyond the bridge, you arrive at the somewhat ornate Mermaids Fountain Roundabout.
+Phnom Penh Guide https://fuzzykensblog.com/Just beyond the bridge, you arrive at the somewhat ornate Mermaids Fountain Roundabout.
 I suggest arriving about 5pm, on a clear evening, to view the sunset from about 5.30pm to 6pm.
-The sun glints off the gold-coloured mermaids, and if you’re lucky, the western sky will turn to an orangey red, beyond the bridge.
+The sun glints off the gold-colored mermaids, and if you’re lucky, the western sky will turn to an orangey red, beyond the bridge.

-Plenty of opportunity to take photos as children, yours or someone else’s, play on the roundabout and surrounding open areas.
+Plenty of opportunities to take photos as children, yours or someone else’s, play on the roundabout and surrounding open areas.
 If you like selecting and eating local foods, there are dozens of food carts around this area.
-Sit on the grass, eat, drink, relax and enjoy the evening along with hundreds of local people.
+Sit on the grass, eat, drink, relax, and enjoy the evening along with hundreds of local people.
 Tip: Don’t forget the mosquito repellent.

 xxxxx

-Phnom Penh Guide featuring the Ballet Bridge at Russey Keo
+Phnom Penh Guide featuring the Russey Keo Bridge

-www.fuzzykensblog.comNot sure how long the Ballet Bridge was in place, but it was badly damaged by an out-of-control vessel colliding with it, but following repairs, it reopened for traffic in December 2022.
+Phnom Penh Guide https://fuzzykensblog.com/Not sure how long the Ballet Bridge was in place, but it was badly damaged by an out-of-control vessel colliding with it, following repairs, it reopened for traffic in December 2022.
 However, since then, the replacement cable stay, Russey Keo Bridge, was opened in October 2023.
 There is also a new overpass to the west side of the bridge, to ease access to the bridge, and keep the traffic flowing on NR5.

 The steel Ballet Bridge, which served so many, has been completely dismantled and removed, leaving little, if any trace of its former glory.